 - Fry the salmon in batches so the temperature of the oil doesn't decrease too much.

 In the fridge: If you end up having some leftovers, the fried salmon actually makes for a great meal the next day.
 You can use it to make this incredibly delicious salmon rice bowl!
-With that said, this deep fried salmon stores best in the fridge in an airtight container.
-Stored like this, it will stay good for 3-4 days.
+With that said, it stores best in the fridge in an airtight container for 3-4 days.

 In the freezer: To keep it longer, transfer the salmon to a freezer-safe bag and squeeze out the excess air.
 You can freeze salmon for about 8 months.